 Learning languages enriches children’s lives and provides a valuable educational, social and cultural experience for all students.
 It provides excitement and a new challenge for children, helping them develop an expanded worldview, greater intercultural appreciation, and the ability to learn additional languages more easily.

 BIST allows all students from Year 1 onwards to study languages as part of the curriculum.
-In Years 1 and 2, Language Fun sees all children spend 2 lessons per week on a rotation through the year of French, Georgian and Spanish.
+In Years 1 and 2, Language Fun sees all children spend 2 lessons per week on a rotation through the year of French, German and Georgian.
 The Georgian classes are divided into Georgian for native speakers and Georgian for non-native speakers.
-Language learning classes are offered 3 times per week for Years 3 up to Year 11.
-Students get to experience French, Georgian, Russian and Spanish at levels appropriate to them.
+Language learning classes are offered 3 times per week for Years 3 up to Year 6.
+Students get to experience French, German, Georgian/Russian and Spanish at levels appropriate to them.
 The emphasis is on active learning to develop listening, speaking, reading and writing skills through engaging activities and games.

 If a student is assessed as requiring English as an Additional Language (EAL) support, then s/he will initially receive small group support on the English language at appropriate times.
 EAL teachers work closely with the classroom teachers to ensure that students receive support with the curriculum.